stivi00/meet/README.md

 - Given: The user is currently browsing the event details page
 - When: The user selects the "View Charts" or accesses a particular tab within the event details page
 - Then: The application fetches data and creates visually engaging charts, showcasing them to the user within the event details page.
 This serves to offer insights and event-related statistics

+## Serverless functions

+In the Meet app, serverless functions will play a crucial role in handling authorization for accessing public calendar events from the Google Calendar API.
+Users must be authorized to retrieve event data for rendering in the React app.
+This authorization is facilitated by serverless functions, offering a more efficient alternative to building and maintaining a full server for this purpose.
+In this context, serverless functions will generate and provide access tokens, ensuring secure access to the Google Calendar API.
+AWS Lambda is the chosen cloud-service provider for implementing these serverless functions, enhancing the app's architecture with improved scalability and cost-effectiveness